 DON’T be disrespectful

 We‘ve all seen some moves and maneuvers that are totally acceptable in porn, but a majority of these practices are meant to stay on video and performed only by professionals.
 Those actors and actresses are privy to a set of standards and practices, meaning that you and your partner should be too.

 When it comes to positions, subjects for talking dirty, sexual role-playing and some, shall we say – methods of finishing – always, always, always have her wholehearted consent rather than just giving it a try in the heat of the moment.

 Even if the dynamic of your relationship has you initiating your sexual sessions most of the time, that’s no reason to never relinquish control.
 The best sex is the sex 2 people enjoy, and letting her take the reins of your romance will do wonders when it comes to learning what your partner likes.

 But you know what the best, most effective way there is to learn your partner’s preferences and how she takes her pleasure?
 Ask!

-It’s certainly not information that is inborn in all of us, and the more you learn, the closer you’ll get to being not only a better lover, but the best lover for your partner.
+It’s certainly not information that is inborn in all of us, and the more you learn, the closer you’ll get to be not only a better lover but the best lover for your partner.